DevStonks/selfsolver-backend/README.md

 After any changes to the models, you may need to recreate the tables.
 Run `poetry run flask database reset`. _THIS WILL DESTROY ALL APP DATA_.

+## How to create companies

+There's no http api to create companies (by design).
+Run `poetry run flask company create` to create a company.
+The id will be mentioned in the command output.

 ## How to create users

 There's no http api for signup (by design).